DiagProf/EcuDiagSimLuaDynamization/README.md

-**Please note:** This project is not yet operational.
+**Please note:** This project is not yet operational !!!!!!!!
 # EcuDiagSimLuaDynamization

 ## Project Overview
 This project is in its initial stages, aimed at dynamically adjusting LUA scripts for the EcuDiagSim project, focusing on pairs of writable and readable Data Identifiers (DIDs).

 ## Current State
-Exploration of the [Loretta library](https://github.com/LorettaDevs/Loretta) for LUA code manipulation is ongoing, believed to be the right tool for our objectives.
+Exploration of the [Loretta library](https://github.com/LorettaDevs/Loretta) for LUA code manipulation is ongoing, i believe it is the right tool for my goals.
+I've never worked with syntax parsing before and find it quite challenging, so any help is welcome.

 ## Lua Code Transformation Example
 **Before:**